 - social media management

 Over the years I have taken courses on assertiveness, confidence at work and how to influence people.
-Some were helpful some were not.
-I find some of the courses that are offered to assistants a bit hit or miss to be honest.
-But if you are lacking in certain areas and it is holding you back at work then it is worth finding a training course that will help your personal development.
-I would just say do some research so that you go on a course with real benefits!
-I did go on an internal course which was an introduction to Neuro Linguistic Programming.
-It was really useful and I would recommend assistants take an introduction to NLP so that they can perform at the same level as their manager.
+Some were helpful; some were not.
+I find some of the courses that are offered to assistants a bit hit or miss, to be honest.
+But if you lack in certain areas and it is holding you back at work, then it is worth finding a training course that will help your personal development.
+I would say do some research so that you go on a course with real benefits!
+I did go on an internal course which was an introduction to Neuro-Linguistic Programming.
+It was beneficial, and I would recommend assistants take an introduction to NLP so that they can perform at the same level as their manager.

 To complete a diploma or not to complete a diploma?

-I also think it is really important for any profession to have academic qualifications and accreditation programmes because it helps that profession be taken more seriously.
-So yes, I say if the opportunity arises for you to take a diploma then you should, especially if your organisation will pay for it.
-Although do really think about what your company wants in return for the course, normally they want you to agree to stay at that firm for a number of years or you have to pay back the course fees.
+I also think it is essential for any profession to have academic qualifications and accreditation programmes because it helps that profession be taken more seriously.
+So yes, I say if the opportunity arises for you to earn a diploma, then you should, especially if your organisation will pay for it.
+Although you do think about what your company wants in return for the course, they usually want you to agree to stay at that firm for several years, or you have to pay back the course fees.
 If you have to pay for the diploma yourself think about all of the other courses you can take first that will help advance the skill set required to be a great assistant.
-If you already have a degree I think you should look at business courses such as a MBA rather than a diploma in administration.
-This would be worth it’s weight in gold for any assistant and their executive.
+If you already have a degree, I think you should look at business courses such as an MBA rather than a diploma in administration.
+This would be worth its weight in gold for an assistant and their executive.